-- 1. Check all students involved are safe, physically and emotionally (de-escalated); - 2.
-Establish the facts by investigating what has happened, taking the time to interview all students involved and other witnesses if necessary; - 3.
-Utilise restorative practices when appropriate and timely, to rebuild relationships; - 4.
-Apply consequences based on a variety of factors which may include, type and severity of incident, opportunity for learning positive behaviours and frequency; - 5.
-Record information according to DoE Processes and share information on outcome of referral with admin team and relevant staff; and - 6.
+- 1. Check all students involved are safe, physically and emotionally (de-escalated) - 2.
+Establish the facts by investigating what has happened, taking the time to interview all students involved and other witnesses if necessary - 3.
+Utilise restorative practices when appropriate and timely, to rebuild relationships - 4.
+Apply consequences based on a variety of factors which may include, type and severity of incident, opportunity for learning positive behaviours and frequency - 5.
+Record information according to DoE Processes and share information on outcome of referral with admin team and relevant staff - 6.
 Contact parents if deemed necessary (via phone or letter home).
+Confidentiality is maintained by only sharing information with parents that is relevant to their own child.